tetris245/ULTRAbc/README.md

 Changes for future version

 * Integrated the BC-Diaper-Wetter script created by Firefly - Thanks for the permission :)
-* New command: exitmode to toggle the mode for the OUT button
+* Improved the OUT button in the chat rooms, you can leave in fast or slow mode according your choice set by using the new exitmode command
-* New command: slowleave to slowly leave a chat room
+* New commands: exitmode and slowleave
 * Updated and improved the bg1 command
 * Added support for the FBC feature OOC with Ctrl+Enter
 * Added another case of forced normal talk in chat rooms (no whisper mode) when using : instead of * or /me